 I have influenced practice on a national UK level with my role as Chair of the Food and Nutrition Group of a national charity called Help the Hospices.
 A Consensus Statement on Nutritional Care of Palliative Care Patients, which the group produced has been endorsed by the Royal College of Physicians, the Royal College of Nursing, the European Association of Palliative Care, the British Dietetic Association and the National Association of Care Catering.
 We also created a Nutrition and Hydration Audit tool that has been used by many hospices around the country.
 Our education events in may parts of the country reached a big audience.

 I continue to provide regular evidence-based training to doctors, nurses, dietitians, nutritionists and other healthcare professionals.
 In my teaching I emphasise the key role of diet and lifestyle changes, helping professionals to expand their knowledge and transform the way they approach healthcare.

-In my daily medical practice, I use Nutritional Medicine, Ayurvedic, Fasting Therapy and Hippocratic knowledge alongside Western Medicine.
+In my private practice, I use Nutritional Medicine, Ayurveda, Fasting Therapy and Hippocratic knowledge.
 I combine nutrition, natural & artificial exercises, meditation/mindfulness, stress management and other approaches to support individuals transform their lifestyles and discover true health and greater quality of being.